NVIDIA-AI-IOT/trt_pose/README.md

 <img src="https://user-images.githubusercontent.com/4212806/67125332-71a64580-f1a9-11e9-8ee1-e759a38de215.gif" height=256/>

 This task involves detecting human body pose using models trained on the MSCOCO dataset.
-To get started, select one of the models below and follow the [live_demo.ipynb](tasks/human_pose/live_demo.ipynb) notebook to visualize the results on a live camera feed.
-Place the downloaded weights in the [tasks/human_pose](tasks/human_pose) directory, and modify the notebook accordingly.
+To get started,

+1. Place the downloaded weights in the [tasks/human_pose](tasks/human_pose) directory

-> More than 20FPS on Jetson Nano.
-Concrete benchmarks coming soon :)
+2. Open and follow the [live_demo.ipynb](tasks/human_pose/live_demo.ipynb) notebook

+    > You may need to modify the notebook, depending on which model you use

 | Model | Jetson Nano | Jetson Xavier | Weights |
 |-------|-------------|---------------|---------|